idaholab/moose/framework/doc/content/source/auxkernels/ProjectionAux.md

 If the shape of the source cannot be reproduced by the target variable finite element family and order, the modeler is invited to measure the projection error using a [ElementL2Difference.md] postprocessor.

+!alert note
+Elemental variables are projected to nodal variables by computing nodal values as element-volume-weighted averages of the centroid values of neighbor elements.

 !syntax parameters /AuxKernels/ProjectionAux

 !syntax inputs /AuxKernels/ProjectionAux